Master of Science in Nursing, Clinical Nurse Leader & Nurse Educator

 Mission of the MSN Program

-The mission of Central Methodist University, the College of Graduate and Extended Studies, and the Department of Nursing is to prepare nurses who have baccalaureate degrees to practice in a professional role as Clinical Nurse Leaders (CNLs).
-The primary focus is to provide advanced practical clinical skills and knowledge fostering ethical leadership and social responsibility.
+The Master of Science in Nursing Program in the College of Graduate and Extended Studies at Central Methodist University provides opportunities for qualified students to acquire the knowledge necessary to enhance professional leadership and management skills while nurturing a research-oriented, mentor and evidence-based practice nursing environment.
+The Master of Science in Nursing Program's mission is to prepare nurses to practice in a professional role with a master's degree in nursing.
+The primary focus is to provide advanced practice clinical skills and knowledge fostering ethical leadership and social responsibility.

 American Association of Colleges of Nursing (AACN)

 The program has been written using the guiding principles developed by the American Association of Colleges of Nursing.
 The MSN graduate should be eligible to matriculate to a practice- or research-focused doctoral program.